maryjwaters7/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+map creates an array, foreach doesnt

 2. What is the difference between a function and a method?

+a function is an object, a method is a function that belongs to an object

 3. What is closure?

+A closure is a combination of a function bundled together with references to its surroudning state.

 4. Describe the four rules of the 'this' keyword.

+global- when using 'this' in a function that is in global scope 'this' is the window/console

+implicit- when an object is inside a function using 'this' and the function is called with a '.' the object before the '.' when called is the this value

+explicit- when a function is called using Javascipt's '.call' or '.apply' methods the value of 'this' is explicitly defined

+new- when 'this' is being used in a constructor function to create a new object 'this' is the specific instance of the object when it is called/created using the new keyword

 5. Why do we need super() in an extended class?

+it does what object.create and parent.call did

 ## Project Set up